-Since 26 May 2011, it has been illegal to use web cookies on your website without first seeking permission from users.
-Emma Allen finds out what this means for your website and how to comply with the rules
+Since 26 May 2011, it has been illegal to use web cookies on your website without first seeking permission from users, and with the General Data Protection Regulation (GDPR) coming into effect on 25 May 2018, the rules are set to tighten again.
+What does this mean for your website?

-To comply with web cookie laws, businesses have been required to remove web cookies from their websites completely or to install a method of requesting user consent - such as pop-up windows on a home page.
+To comply with web cookie laws, businesses are required to remove web cookies from their websites completely or to install a method of requesting user consent - such as pop-up windows on a home page.

 You must also explain to people how you use web cookies and what data they collect.